reisenmiao/Reinforcement_Learning_Based_on_Discrete_Cognition/README.md

 ### Reinforcement Learning based on Discrete Cognition
 It gives the base concept of this project.
 We mark it a concept_0.

-### A Uniform of the Learning Network
+### The General Form of the Full Connected Network
-It gives a uniform of full connected learning network, based on:
+It gives the General form of full connected learning network, based on:
 - the concept_0;
 - the discover that the network learns a funtion based on the local linearity of that function;
 - the target of a learning network is tends to simulate of a function instead of predicting something.